apple/swift-aoc-starter-example/README.md

 The challenges assume three files (replace 00 with the day of the challenge).

-- `Data/Day00.txt`: the input data provided for the challenge
+- `Sources/Data/Day00.txt`: the input data provided for the challenge
 - `Sources/Day00.swift`: the code to solve the challenge
 - `Tests/Day00.swift`: any unit tests that you want to include

-To start a new day's challenge, make a copy of these files and update as necessary.
-The `AdventOfCode.swift` file controls which day's challenge is run with `swift run`.
-By default that runs the most recent challenge in the package.
+To start a new day's challenge, make a copy of these files, updating 00 to the day number, and then implement part 1 and 2.
+The `AdventOfCode.swift` file controls which challenge is run with `swift run`.
+Add your new type to its `allChallenges` array.
+By default it runs the most recent challenge.

 To supply command line arguments use `swift run AdventOfCode`.
 For example, `swift run -c release AdventOfCode --benchmark 3` builds the binary with full